Live at 3: History

 In 1986 RTÉ had a new corporate brand for both of its stations RTÉ 1 and RTÉ 2.
 As a result of this the daytime service split its programming between adults and children.
 Good Afternoon, broadcast on RTÉ 1 for several years, saw presentation announcer Thelma Mansfield at the helm introducing both children's and adult programmes, she also carried out interviews with musicians and other well known people.
 From 1986 Good Afternoon remained but Ian Dempsey, accompanied by Zig and Zag, took control of introducing children's programming from 4:30pm with a new show called Dempsey's Den.
 This was preceded by a new magazine-style show called Live at 3, which Director of Television Dick Hill asked producer Noel Smyth to set up and edit.

 RTÉ weather presenters, including Gerald Fleming, Evelyn Cusack, Jerry Scully, Dr. Aidan Nulty, Joan Blackburn and Jean Byrne, would make rotational appearances on the show to present the weather forecast.

 The series was due to be available on the RTÉ Player in late 2021 to mark "60 Years of Television".

 Production

 The first edition of Live at 3 was broadcast from Studio 4 in the RTÉ Television Centre at Donnybrook, Dublin 4.
 This was the first studio to be brought into full operation at RTÉ since the Television Centre was built in 1961.
 The studio was completed in 1982 but was not fully equipped until four years later.
-In 1982 Thelma received the Jacobs TV Award for "Live at 3" and Derek received it for "Live at 3" in 1991.